The Nikon Z7 is a high-end full frame

 In the meantime, this camera does support Nikon F-mount lenses with the Mount Adapter FTZ.

-The camera features 9 frames-per-second (FPS).
+The camera features a 9 fps maximum frame rate.
 This is a nice touch for action photographers.
 Set the camera up to high-speed continuous shooting.
 You’ll (almost) be able to capture an entire action sequence.

 This pairs nicely with the video capabilities of this camera, a snazzy 4K UHD 3840×2160 at 30/25/24p.